This QIP refers to the new Higher

 Results are published in early August.

 From the 2015–16 academic year, only the new Highers will be available.
-This means that learners holding both reformed and unreformed qualifications will be applying to higher education during this period.
+This means that students holding both reformed and unreformed qualifications will be applying to higher education during this period.

 SQA has confirmed that the standard of reformed and unreformed Highers and Advanced Highers is the same.